timostamm/protobuf-ts/MANUAL.md

 The gRPC transport supports all [method types](#rpc-method-types).
 It uses the package `@grpc/grpc-js` to make gRPC requests and can only be used in Node.js.

+To use the gRPC transport, install the package `@protobuf-ts/grpc-transport`.

 Example usage:

 ```typescript